This month A

 There have been pockets of nice progress in some well being programs.
 However a few of these programs have taken steps again from Lean when new leaders had been

-put in from the skin
+put in from the skin.
+Too many

 nonetheless see Lean as instruments to coach frontline employees on—as an alternative of seeing Lean as a